 Assault is a second-degree felony when a person:

 - Causes bodily injury to a peace officer or judge

 - Causes bodily injury to a family or household member, the individual has previously been charged with this offense, and they committed the assault by choking or strangling the other person

-Schedule your free consultation with our Houston team today by calling us at (713) 422-2270 or contacting us online.
+Schedule your free consultation with our Houston assault lawyers today by calling us at (713) 422-2270 or contacting us online.